Species Introduction

 ✓ Expert Tip

-Avoid placing your aquarium in direct sunlight or near heating vents to prevent temperature fluctuations.
+Avoid placing the aquarium in direct sunlight or near heating vents, as this can cause temperature fluctuations that may harm your fish.

 Q: How long do Red & White Swordtails typically live in captivity?